smart-on-fhir/client-node/docs/express.md

 ### `getClient(req)`
 See the snippet above for usage example.
-Given a request object this function will return a Promise that will eventually be resolved with a Fhir Client object or with `null` if there is a problem.
+Given a request object this function will return a Promise that will eventually be resolved with a SMART Client object or with `null` if there is a problem.
 It will lookup the storage for stored SMART state.
-If such state is found, it will create and return a Fhir Client instance that knows how to use that (automatically authorize any requests made with `client.request`, use clientSecret and refresh tokens etc.).
+If such state is found, it will create and return a SMART Client instance that knows how to use that (automatically authorize any requests made with `client.request`, use clientSecret and refresh tokens etc.).
+See the [Client API](client.md) for details.

 ### `refreshAuth(req, res, next)`
 You don't typically need to use this because if ou have a refresh token (which